ZoneMR/node-rpi-ws281x-native/README.md

 # control ws281x-LEDs with node.js

+**NOTE: This is a fork from  [node-rpi-ws281x-native](https://github.com/beyondscreen/node-rpi-ws281x-native) 1.x branch** I only made it to work with latest NODE 14.x, it includes latest rpi_ws281x native library.
+(I don't know how to link it so it's always latest on `npm install`).
+Readme is a copy of what it is in original repo, and all credits goes there too.
+I onle made it so I can easily install it to my projects.

 **NOTE: This will only ever work on the Raspberry Pi.**

 This module provides native bindings to the